 - a.
 An adviser may become aware that additional work is required in a case.
 There may be many reasons why follow up casework is required.
 These may be: - i. where third party contact is required; - ii. further or additional research is required which cannot be undertaken or completed immediately in the presence of the client; and - iii. further information or documentation is required from the client. - b.
 The adviser will ensure that the client understands why the matter cannot be concluded and note: - i. details of the further work required and the reasons for it; - ii. what action is to be taken and by whom; and - iii. the timescale agreed with the client. - c.
 If further documentation or information is required from the client, without which further progress on the case cannot be made, the adviser will ensure the client fully understands the importance of providing the information and the consequences of not doing so. - d.
 The adviser will ensure that the case file shows details of any third parties to be contacted and any other relevant information.
 The adviser will ensure that the client has consented to any third party contact. - e.
+Where casework requires an adviser to attend a meeting with the client for support or representation the adviser would only attend meetings within the University.
+The adviser would not attend meetings outside of the University (for example; at a placement, hospital, school, or other professional environment).
+Students' Union Advice Centre advisers work within the current University policy and procedures framework and do not have expertise to work outside of this capacity.
+If a client asks for representation at a meeting outside of the University then the adviser will direct them to their professional trade union for support (for example; Unison, Unite, RCN, NASUWT, NUT, ATL, NEU). - f.
 Once the follow up casework has been completed, the client will be notified.
 Any original documents or other property belonging to the client will be returned.
 Photocopies can be retained, by agreement with the client, in the client's file.